jang-chinseok/jang-chinseok/README.md

 ### What I'm good at
 Having fun in learning new.<br>
-Not good at anyting yet now.
+Not good at anyting yet.